The In-memory database, also known as a Main-memory database. (IMDB or MMDB).

 We can also configure replication and failover procedure for IMDB systems.

 What kind of applications typically uses In-memory database?

-The IMDB system is one type of analytic database and used for read-only system.
-Generally it is used by Data warehouse and Data mart for historical data.
-The real-time embedded system also using an IMDB system for fast manipulation.
+The IMDB system is one type of analytic database and utilised for the read-only system.
+It uses by Data warehouse and Data mart for accessing historical data.
+The real-time embedded system is also using an IMDB system for fast manipulation.

-Other application like, IP-Network routing, telecom switching and DTH system are also using IMDB systems.
+Other applications like IP-Network routing, telecom switching and DTH system are also using IMDB systems.

 Please share your ideas and opinions about this topic with me, your contribution will add true value to this topic.